maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_3.md

 ### Force plots

 We have seen so far techniques to extract general insights from a machine learning model.
-What if you want to break down how the model works for an individual prediction?
-Shapley Values break down a single prediction to show the impact of each feature.
+Shapley values are used to break down a single prediction.

 SHAP (SHapley Additive exPlanations) values show the impact of having a certain value for a given feature in comparison to the prediction we'd make if that feature took some baseline value.